mit-han-lab/anycost-gan/README.md

 ### Evaluation

 We provide the code to evaluate some metrics presented in the paper.
-Some of the code is written with [`horovod`](https://github.com/horovod/horovod) to support distributed evalution and reduce the cost of inter-GPU communication, which greatly improves the speed.
+Some of the code is written with [`horovod`](https://github.com/horovod/horovod) to support distributed evaluation and reduce the cost of inter-GPU communication, which greatly improves the speed.
 Check its website for a proper installation.

 #### Fre ́chet Inception Distance (FID)